Fungal nail infection & fungal nail treatment

 What causes fungal nail infections?

-How did I get this nail infection?Fungal nail infections are caused by fungi that naturally exist on your body.
+How did I get this nail infection?Fungal nail infection is a nail disease caused by fungi that naturally exist on your body.
 Fungal nail infections are very common.

-The fungal nail infection starts when bad fungi have a good warm and moist breeding environment, which allows them to thrive.
-Fungal nail usually starts starts with athlete's foot which - when nails are damaged - can infect your nails.
+The fungal nail infection starts with a skin infection, when bad fungi thrive and infect the surrounding skin and eventually make their way into the warm and moist breeding environment under the nail plate.
+Fungal nail usually starts starts with athlete's foot (tinea pedis) which - when the nail plate is damaged - can infect your nails causing toenail fungus.

 There are several ways your fungal nail infection could have started.
 Many simple precautions can be taken to prevent infections on your feet, hands and nails.
-These precautions, combined with good personal hygiene and being aware of the risks of fungal nail infection, will surely help in minimising (future) infections.
+These precautions, combined with good personal hygiene and being aware of the risks of fungal nail infection, will surely help in minimising infected nails.

-Sources of fungal infectionsEven though it is very hard to determine exactly what could have caused your fungal nail infection.
+Sources of fungal infectionsEven though it is very hard to determine exactly what could have caused your toenail infection.
 We will summarise some of the most common causes of fungal nail infections.

 Fungal nail infection symptoms